 A whole roasted beef tenderloin is an ideal centerpiece for an easy and elegant company dinner.
 Sweet onions are first cooked on top of the stove, then used as a roasting rack.
 The roast is done in a relatively short time.
 A sweet, amber Madeira provides complexity and flavor to the sauce.
-A tawny port can be substituted if the Madeira is unavailable.–Editors at Williams-Sonoma
+A tawny port can be substituted if the Madeira is unavailable.–Williams-Sonoma

 LC No Fuss, No Muss Note